Home > Bed + Bath > Blankets > Velvet Bound Fleece Throw with Secret Pocket

 - Thread the machine with thread to match the binding in the top and bobbin.

-- Using a Walking foot if possible, and making sure the raw edges are perfectly flush, machine baste ¼” from the raw edges along the entire verrrrrrry long strip of binding.
+- Using a Walking or Even Feed foot if possible – or engaging your built-in fabric feeding system, and making sure the raw edges are perfectly flush, machine baste ¼” from the raw edges along the entire verrrrrrry long strip of binding.